 1-5.
-Background.
+BACKGROUND.
 Between 1998-2002, the FAA produced a number of software-related notices to provide guidelines for FAA Aviation Safety Engineers (ASE), Aviation Safety Inspectors (ASI), and DERs in various areas of software approval.
 This order combines those notices into a single document, implements improvements to the policy based on lessons learned, and improves consistency between the technical topics.
-Notice 8110.110, published in 2010, is also included in this order.